maartenba/maartenba/README.md

 ### Hi there 👋

-My name is Maarten Balliauw ([@maartenballiauw](https://twitter.com/maartenballiauw/) on X / [@maartenballiauw@mastodon.online](https://mastodon.online/@maartenballiauw) on Mastodon).
+My name is Maarten Balliauw.

 > Maarten Balliauw loves building web and cloud apps.
 His main interests are in .NET web technologies, C#, Microsoft Azure and application performance.
-He is Head of Developer Advocacy at JetBrains, creator of [SpeakerTravel](https://www.speaker.travel/), and formerly founded [MyGet](https://www.myget.org/).
+He is Head of Customer Success at Duende Software, creator of [SpeakerTravel](https://www.speaker.travel/), and formerly founded [MyGet](https://www.myget.org/).
 He's an ASP Insider and former Microsoft MVP.
 Maarten is a frequent speaker at various national and international events and organizes [Azure User Group](https://www.azug.be) events in Belgium.
 In his free time, he brews his own beer.
 Maarten's blog can be found at [https://blog.maartenballiauw.be](https://blog.maartenballiauw.be).

 #### 📙 Recent blog posts
 <!--START_SECTION:feed-->